data2health/contributor-attribution-model/docs/source/introduction.rst

 Relationship to PROV
 @@@@@@@@@@@@@@@@@@@@
-The scope of the CAM overlaps with a subset of the `W3C PROV specification <https://www.w3.org/2011/prov/wiki/Main_Page>`_ that covers agent attribution, but CAM has been tailored to fit the Contribution use case more directly.
-While informed by the work of PROV, CAM was developed independently due to a few small but significant semantic and normative incompatibilities (see :ref:`Appendix I <relationship-to-standards>`), which prevented PROV from meeting our primary requirement for as simple and concise a model as possible.
-However, ongoing efforts aim to achieve a level of semantic and terminological alignment that would allow CAM to be implemented as a formal extension of PROV.
+The scope of the CAM overlaps with a subset of the `W3C PROV specification <https://www.w3.org/2011/prov/wiki/Main_Page>`_ that covers agent attribution, but CAM has been tailored to fit the Contribution use case more directly and succinctly.
+While informed by the work of PROV, CAM was developed independently due to a few small but significant semantic and normative incompatibilities (see :ref:`Appendix I <relationship-to-standards>`), which prevented PROV from meeting our primary use case for as simple and concise a model as possible to connect an Artifact to an account of Agent contributions.

 Mappings between the CAM and PROV models will be provided in :ref:`Appendix I <relationship-to-standards>`, where areas of semantic incompatibility and efforts toward harmonization are also discussed.
-Mappings between the CAM and the `FHIR Provenance resource <https://www.hl7.org/fhir/provenance.html>`_, , will also also be described here.
+Mappings between the CAM and the `FHIR Provenance resource <https://www.hl7.org/fhir/provenance.html>`_, , will also be described here.

 Application Use Cases